jstokes1994/python-project-quiz-app/README.md

 unique username is counted and then presented in a table on the leaderboard.html template.

+### Username selection:

+To prevent the same username being selected, which would have broken the leaderboard feature, the checkUsernameExists() function was utilised.
+Within the function I made use of the imported regular express (re), to search the users.txt file line by line to see if the username existed.
+The user was either sent to the start_game.html page if name was free or taken to the username_exists.html page where the user would need to try again.
+Again this feature would be improved if the check could occur on the same page.

+Also as it stands 'joe' and 'Joe' would be accepted usernames.
+I did consider making all user input capitalised, however thought this took away from the personalisation of the username.

+### Features left to implement:

+I would like to add the ability for the page to update dynamically and inform the user they were incorrect or correct without the need for the success/failure pages.
+I believe this could be achieved through sessions.

+Again sessions should allow the riddles to be shuffled so that it is not the same 8 questions each time and selected by a larger pool of riddles.

 ## Technologies Used

 - Python 3.4.3